Don't Go To Court Without Us

 Field Sobriety Tests

-The most commonly filed sobriety tests are the horizontal gaze nystagmus test, which determines whether or not the eyeballs jerk; the one leg stand, which is intended to measure balance; and the walk and turn test that requires the person to walk heel to toe and count aloud while doing so.
+The most common field sobriety tests are the horizontal gaze nystagmus test, which determines whether or not the eyeballs jerk; the one leg stand, which is intended to measure balance; and the walk and turn test that requires the person to walk heel to toe and count aloud while doing so.
 There are many reasons a person could fail these tests without ever drinking alcohol.

 If you have a Massachusetts driver’s license, you have already consented to take a breath or chemical test when requested by an officer.
 Therefore, refusing to do so if you are stopped on suspicion of OUI comes with some penalties, including automatic license suspension.
 However, there are a number of good reasons to refuse the test; if you do so, our lawyer can help you appeal and obtain a hardship license.
 He can also ensure that the machine was properly calibrated and that you have no physical or medical condition that might trigger a false result.